 Now that you’re done with step 1 (research) and step 2 (planning), it’s time to make things official.
 When looking for your first clients, focus on tactics that give you more control.
 Here are a few proven methods for finding clients:

 A lot of freelancers avoid telling their friends and family what they’re up to until their freelance business is doing well.
 That’s a mistake because these people are rooting for you and are often happy to help.

 A simple email telling them about your new business, the services you offer, and the people you can help (your prospective clients) is enough.
 Include your details in the email and simply ask them to forward them to anyone they think would be a good fit.

-Cold outreach – If this phrase gives you cold shivers, you aren’t alone.
+If the term “cold outreach” gives you cold shivers, you aren’t alone.
 Cold emailing intimidates most freelancers.
-You’re emailing a business pitching them your services—that feels icky, right?
 But as a freelancer, selling your services is a must-have skill.

 Take time to research the companies you’re reaching out to.
 Read their blogs, sign up for their newsletters, and follow their social media accounts.
 This way, when you reach out you can talk about how you can help solve their distinct problems.
 And even if the person you’re contacting isn’t the decision maker, the chances of them referring you grow exponentially.

 Offer to Pick Up Overflow Work From Other Freelancers

 Most freelancers build their networks to outsource work to other freelancers and refer projects and clients they either outgrow, don’t have the bandwidth to take on, or aren’t interested in taking.

 So feel free to reach out to freelancers in your niche and ask them if they have any overflow work they’re looking to subcontract or pass on.
 Include samples of your work so they can feel comfortable sharing clients with you.